How to Check Concentricity of Two Diameters (and Other Factors in Tube Sourcing)

 Wall runout is derived from a tube’s eccentricity and describes the variation in wall thickness compared with a specified nominal wall.
 This can also be expressed as:

 - The maximum wall thickness minus the minimum wall thickness

 Where these (and other) terms are used in drawings to describe concentricity requirements, material suppliers and precision metal cutting shops are challenged to determine not only what machine process to use, but also how to measure the concentricity so that it will meet the specification.

 3. Challenges of Measuring Concentricity

 This brings us to the difficulty of how to measure concentricity and determine if the specified OD and ID are achieved.
-Concentricity is one of the trickiest GD&T traits to measure for, because of the difficulty in establishing the (theoretical) central axis that serves as the reference point (datum axis).
+In addition to the issue of establishing the theoretical central axis, measuring concentricity requires:

 Another challenge is that with today’s micromachining, the parts to be measured are often smaller than ever before.
 For instance, in the case of tiny precision-cut tubes used as components in medical devices, the challenge lies in how to check concentricity of two diameters in very, very small tubing.

 With all of this complexity, concentricity is usually only used for parts that require a very high degree of precision in order to function properly.

 Whether concentricity is critical depends on the end use, such as whether some physical entity with its own OD needs to fit into the tubing.
 For instance: